Saturday, October 8, 2022

 Lessons in Chemistry by Bonnie Garmus

-Good Reads describes this book as:" Laugh-out-loud funny, shrewdly observant, and studded with a dazzling cast of supporting characters, Lessons in Chemistry is as original and vibrant as its protagonist."
+Good Reads describes this book as: Laugh-out-loud funny, shrewdly observant, and studded with a dazzling cast of supporting characters, Lessons in Chemistry is as original and vibrant as its protagonist.

 The book is about women's lives and careers in the late 50's and early 60's.
 It follows the story of Elizabeth Zott, a brilliant chemist who is forced to become a television chef when she finds herself a young, single mother.
 We will have some fun with this one!